In this article: What is UTI | Why are women more prone | Conventional treatment | Natural home remedies | Caution

 Last but certainly not least, follow the below precautions if you are prone to UTIs; because prevention is always better than cure!

 - Avoid foods that irritate the bladder

-The Web story below quickly wraps up the post:
+The Web story below quickly wraps up the article:

 Untreated UTIs can lead to serious complications and even become life-threatening.
 It is best you try home remedies at the first signs of UTI, and if you cannot manage to treat it yourself, seek medical help.

 Also, if you have recurring UTIs, you should talk about it to your healthcare provider to understand why it is happening.